Posted on 15 Nov 2023

 It has taken years of planning to produce this Index.
 Methodologies have been developed and redeveloped, definitions debated, technical expert groups convened, and a series of criminal market discussion papers were commissioned.
 For every step, methodological transparency has been the lodestar.

-As a prelude to the launch of the second iteration of the Global Organized Crime Index, we are publishing these 13 discussion papers, one for each illicit market considered during the development of the tool.
+We are publishing these 13 discussion papers, one for each illicit market considered during the development of the tool.
 The papers, written by international experts, focus on defining and measuring criminal markets.
 We hope that the publication of these papers will be not only informative, but also help move forward the debate around the question of definitions and measurements in our endeavour to provide the analytical evidence base and support responses to organized crime.

 Director, Global Initiative Against Transnational Organized Crime